-The Lyle Center is administered by the College of Environmental Design, and offers a Master of Science in regenerative studies as well as a minor program at the undergraduate level.
+The Lyle Center is administered by the College of Environmental Design, and offers a Master of Science in Regenerative Studies (MSRS) as well as a minor program at the undergraduate level.
 Faculty are drawn from departments across campus, creating a unique interdisciplinary learning environment.
 The MSRS application deadline for Fall 2020 admission is April 1, 2020.

 General Education (GE) Classes at the Lyle Center